seanox/aspect-js/README.md

 BF: Composite: Wrapper of XMLHttpRequest.open correction for using all passed arguments
 BF: Composite: Composite.asynchron, corection of passed arguments
 BF: Composite Events: Composite.EVENT_RENDER_END now includes the mounting of models
+BF: Extension Capitalize: Correction for use with empty strings
 CR: Test: (Re)Move of Assert.assertEqualsTo as Assert.assertSameTo in /test/modules/common.js
 CR: Test: Enhancement of console output monitoring
 CR: Test: Optimization of console forwarding